dominictarr/json-sst/README.md

 Newline Separated JSON, Sorted String Tables.

-This module is currently README only, just writing up these ideas, hopefully implement them down the road, and use them to implement a leveldb clone in pure js.
+This module is currently _README only_, just writing up these ideas, hopefully to implement them soon, and use them to build a
+[leveldown](https://github.com/rvagg/node-leveldown) clone in pure js.

 # Stability